eMarketingcy/Storage-Units-Management-v3/README.md

 * **Improved:** Defensive SQL preparation and optional debug logging (respects `WP_DEBUG`).

 == Upgrade Notice ==

+= 4.0.0 =
+Critical bug fixes for advance payment processing!
+This release ensures that when customers pay for multiple months in advance, the payment history correctly displays the payment period and rental end dates are properly extended.
+All advance payments made after this update will automatically extend rental periods by the correct number of months.
+Highly recommended update for all users accepting advance payments.

 = 3.1.3 =
 This release tightens identity matching for invoices to stop cross-customer bleed.
 If you previously relied on **secondary contact** emails or name-only matching, move the billing email to **`primary_contact_email`** on the unit/pallet rows (or ensure a correct `customer_id` column is present).
 PDFs are now more reliable and include correct company details from plugin settings.